 What to do

-- Before constructing your Star Gazer, use books or the internet to look at pictures of constellations such as Orion, Scorpius, Taurus, the Southern Cross, Centaurus and Canis Major.
-For each constellation, find out the meaning of its name, what picture the stars make and whether there is a story about the picture (e.g. Greek mythology or Aboriginal sky stories).
+- Do some research with the books or internet.
+For each constellation, find out the meaning of its name, what picture the stars make and if there is a story about the picture (such as from Greek mythology or Aboriginal sky stories).

-- On one end of the shoe box, draw a circle about 3 cm in diameter, making sure the circle is not covered by the lid.
+- On one end of the shoebox (one of the short sides), draw a circle about 3 cm in diameter.
+Make sure the circle is not covered by the overhang of the lid.

-- On the other end of the shoe box, use a ruler to draw a rectangle that is almost as big as the end of the box.
-(Hint: The sides of the rectangle should be about 1 cm from each edge and from the lid.)
+- On the opposite end of the shoebox, use a ruler to draw a rectangle.
+It should be nearly as big as the end of the box.
+The lines should be about 1 cm in from the edges and from the overhang of the lid.

-- Place the rectangle of cardboard from the box on a piece of black cardboard and trace a line around it.
+- Place the rectangle of cardboard from the shoebox on a piece of black cardboard and trace around it.

-- Remove the rectangle of cardboard from the box and use the ruler to draw a bigger rectangle around the one you have just drawn (it should be about 1 cm out from each side).
+- Use the ruler to draw a bigger rectangle around the one you have just drawn (it should be about 1 cm out from each side).

 - Cut out the big rectangle of black cardboard.